-You have come to this page because you or someone you know has a Beehive in a house or tree and you want to have it removed.
-Additionally, You have seen the many News reports concerning the recently large loss of bees.
+You have come to this page because you or someone you know has a Beehive in a house, tree or on branch and you want to have it removed safely.
+YOU don't want to see the bees sprayed with insecticide and killed.
+Additionally, You have seen the many News reports concerning the recently large losses of Honey bees.
 The term for this large loss of bees is Colony Collapse Disorder.

 Therefore you are wondering why a Beekeeper won't come and remove the bees for FREE.
 After All, he/she gets to keep the bees.
 Right?
 Here is why Live Bee Removals cost money?
-Live bee removals should be done by a registered and experienced beekeeper who is licensed and insured to remove bees.
+Live bee removals should be done by a registered and experienced beekeeper who is licensed and insured to safely remove the bees alive.

-Live Bee Removals are similar to other service professionals, who service pools, air conditioning and roofs.
-Live Bee Removal Specialists are professionals who deserve to bee paid for their hard work saving the honey bee.
-The specialist must pay fees to be a registered beekeeper to keep the bees, provide a state-approved hive and queen.
-Additionally, there are the costs of their insurance and tools.
-Value your beekeeper as you would any other specialist!
+Live Bee Removals Specialists are similar to other service professionals, who service pools, air conditioning and roofs.
+Live Bee Removal Specialists are professionals who deserve to bee paid for their hard work saving the honey bees.
+The live bee removal specialist must pay State fees to be a registered beekeeper in order to keep the bees once they are removed.
+Then they have to provide a state-approved hive and queen.
+Additionally, there are the expenses of their insurance, tools and time.
+Value your beekeeper as you would any other professional!

-The Palm Beach Beekeepers Association does NOT do Bee Removals.
-You may contact our members listed below who do removals.
+The Palm Beach County Beekeepers Association does NOT do LIVE Bee Removals.

-We recommend that you contact more than one of the members listed, understanding that they are independent contractors, with different amounts of experiences and skill levels.
+We recommend that you contact more than one of the members listed below.
+With the understanding that they are independent contractors, with differing amounts of experiences and skill levels.
 Some on the list are companies while some are independent beekeepers.
 Some of them carry liability and professional insurance.
 Some do not.